Beyond held its 7th study session, "Game Development's [Super Cool] ~ Game API Development for Social Game Development"!

 API development and usage with Go

-A session by Mr. Hatanaka of Clover Lab.
+A session by Mr. Hatanaka from Clover Lab.

-To be honest, the part he explained this time is actually up on Github lol
+To be honest, the part he explained is actually available on GitHub (lol).

-Social game development is shifting from small-scale development to large-scale development, and
+Social game development is shifting from small-scale to large-scale projects.

-this is where the Go language comes in handy.
+This is where the Go language becomes useful.

 - Static Tidying Language